The True Cost: Content

 In The True Cost, Morgan examines the garment industry—specifically the fast fashion business— and links it to consumerism, globalization, capitalism, structural poverty, and oppression.
-In the film, it is stated that in the 1960s, the American fashion industry produced 95% of the clothes its people wore, while in the 2010s only 3% percent is produced in the United States, with the rest produced in developing countries.
+In the film, it is stated that in the 1960s, the American fashion industry produced 95% of the clothes its people wore, while in the 2010s only 3% is produced in the United States, with the rest produced in developing countries.
 Operating in countries such as Bangladesh, India, Cambodia, and China, major brand manufacturers minimize costs and maximize profits by having companies in those countries competing against each other.
 The international brands pressure the factory owners, threatening to close and move production to another country if the clothes are not cheap enough; the owners, in turn, pressure their workers and, as one owner says, "They're hampering me, I'm hampering my workers".

 According to Morgan, despite garment manufacturing being a three-trillion-dollar industry, the working conditions in those countries are poor.
 In addition to having to work in those conditions and live on low salaries, these workers have a difficult time demanding their rights; Bangladeshi workers in Dhaka may be beaten by their employers while Cambodians are shot by police.
 In Dhaka, workers must work in hot and chemical-ridden environments and structurally unsound buildings.
 The film shows the events of the 2013 Savar building collapse when an eight-story commercial building named Rana Plaza collapsed.
 Just prior to that, workers had been forced into the factory even though a crack was seen in the walls.

 The film shows how the demand for cotton in India has led to the planting of genetically modified (GM) cotton, and how the monopoly inherent in its use by seed companies causes an increase in the price of cotton, leading to suicides among farmers who lose their land to these companies because they cannot pay the higher seed prices.
 GM crops need more pesticides, causing environmental damage, birth defects leading to mental and physical disabilities among the Punjab people, and an increased rate of cancer.
 The film claims that sometimes the companies that produce the pesticides are the same ones that produce the needed medications.
 A similar scenario occurs in contaminated cotton fields in Texas, where pesticides are causing brain tumors.
 The garment industry is the second-most-polluting industry the world, according to the film, which is illustrated by leather tanneries pouring chromium into the Ganges River in Kanpur, India.